benthecoder/blog/posts/cpp-advice.md

 It was his first every Cpp code that compiled for his college assignment.

-His [advice](https://www.youtube.com/watch?v=37VZu3b045k) for new programmers is to not listen to the people who recommend to not learn a certain language, because there's always going to be problems with any language.
+His [advice](https://www.youtube.com/watch?v=37VZu3b045k) for new programmers is to ignore the advice of not learning a certain language, because there's always going to be problems with any language.

-Just choose any language.
+Just choose any language for your specific use case.

 All you need to worry about is you're trying to write code, trying to get stuff up on the screen, change, mutating files.